 Eligible customers with Qualified Projects receive a 20-year payment commitment from the EDCs starting from the system's Approval to Operate/Approval to Interconnect date.
 After the 20-year term, customers may be eligible to be compensated for energy exported to the distribution system through the company's purchase power tariff, if available.
 Different incentive values are provided for the Buy-All or Netting incentive structures.
 These incentive structures are described in more detail below.
-By participating in either the Buy-All or the Netting structure, the System Owner agrees that their respective EDC takes ownership of all RECs produced by their Qualified Project.
+By participating in either Buy-All or Netting option, the System Owner agrees that the Company takes title to all energy delivered to the distribution system by the Customer, all available Capacity Rights, and ownership to all RECs and Environmental Attributes produced by their Qualified Project.
 The incentive structure will be selected at the time of Application submission and cannot be modified once selected, either before or after the system receives Approval to Operate/Approval to Interconnect from the utility.
 Residential Renewable Energy Solutions will provide Payment Beneficiaries who have received Direct Payments of \$600 or more in a calendar year with an IRS Form 1099-MISC tax form on an annual basis as required.
 The EDCs do not provide tax advice and are not in a position to determine whether such payments constitute taxable income.